 Harry has won awards from Which? for his ability to clean up after any pet.
 He comes in at a remarkably similar price to the original Henry, which makes him even more special.
 We pet owners normally have to pay top dollar for a vacuum cleaner that does the job.
 It is a comfort to know that Harry, though green, is just as good value as his original version.

 Hose and cable extension included, Harry actually stretches about 30cm farther than his predecessor and holds 9l of dirt and dust, as opposed to 6l.
 He weighs a little more because of this, though at only 8kgs he is easily handled up and down stairs or in and out to your vehicle.
 On top of all these added extras, Harry contains a MicroFresh charcoal filter which helps to neutralise pet odours and comes with a Hair-O brush that has been ergonomically designed to capture even the finest of hairs.

 Overall, Harry is the best Henry model for pet owners or those worried about constantly fighting bad smells in the home.
-He’s just a dry hoover, but he comes with all the energy, vigour, and longevity of any other Henry.
+He’s just a dry vacuum, but he comes with all the energy, vigour, and longevity of any other Henry.
 If freshness is your issue, you would do well with a Harry.

-Read our full review of the Harry.
+Read our full review of the Harry vacuum.

 George – A Green Wet-N-Dry Vacuum Solution

 Continuing on our green theme, George the vacuum cleaner is another member of the Henry family guaranteed to impress with cleaning prowess… arguably more so.
 The George is a four-in-one cleaning machine, able to handle wet or dry carpets, upholstery cleaning and even work as a smaller tool given the right attachment (which comes with it).